MITgcm/MITgcm/doc/phys_pkgs/streamice.rst

 :math:`\nu` has the form arising from Glen's law

 .. math::
+   :label: visc_eqn

    \nu =
    \frac{1}{2}A^{-\frac{1}{n}}\left(\dot{\varepsilon}_{xx}^2+\dot{\varepsilon}_{yy}
    ^2+\dot{\varepsilon}_{xx}\dot{\varepsilon}_{yy}+\dot{\varepsilon}_{xy}^2+\dot{
    \varepsilon}_{min}^2\right)^{\frac{1-n}{2n}},

 though the form is slightly different if a hybrid formulation is used.

 Whether :math:`\tau_b` is nonzero depends on whether the floatation condition is satisfied.
 Currently this is determined simply on an instantaneous cell-by-cell basis (unless subgrid interpolation is used),